SNUDLE: Student Efficacy Trial

 - Test SNUDLE over a broader range of content

 - Test SNUDLE with two widely used commercial science curricula

 - Be appropriately powered to generate additional evidence about the impact of the SNUDLE on elementary school students’ science content knowledge and motivation for science with a broader range of students

-We will focus on 4th grade students in elementary schools in three states (Texas, Indiana and Massachusetts) in urban, suburban and rural settings with approximately 1,800 – 2,000 students and 36 teachers in inclusive 4th grade classrooms participating in the study.
+We focused on 4th grade students in elementary schools in three states (Texas, Indiana and Massachusetts) in urban, suburban and rural settings with students and teachers in inclusive 4th grade classrooms participating in the study.